ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

     * The reference person will submit the form, the spouse will be listed as the joint filer.
     * There does not need to be persistence in who files jointly, it can be re-drawn each year.
 - All other non-married simulants in a household with a W2 or 1099 will file separately, based on the income rules above (e.g., a low-income earner in a house with other earners will be randomly assigned to file or not file, independent of others in the household).
 Please note that simulants can BOTH be claimed as a dependent AND file their own taxes.
-- If the reference person in the household is employed and filing taxes, they will claim all in the house that qualify as a dependent based on these rules:
+- All simulants eligible to be dependents will be assigned to a relative within the household
+    * If there someone listed as the dependent's parents and they are filing taxes, they will be assigned to their parent
+    * If there is not a parent, they will randomly be assigned to a tax-filing relative (not housemate or other non-relative) in the household
+- A simulant eligble to be a dependent must:
-    * Do not claim a "housemate/roommate" or "other nonrelative" as a dependent
+    * Not be a "housemate/roommate" or "other nonrelative" to whoever is claiming them
-    * The dependent must have lived with the reference person for greater than 1 year
+    * The dependent must have lived with the claiming adult for greater than 1 year
     * The dependent's income must be below $4300
-- If the reference person is unemployed or not filing taxes (low income), the relative (not housemate or other non-relative) who is the highest earner in the household will claim dependents based on the same rules.
-If there are no relatives filing taxes in the household, no one will claim dependents. **For now when incomes are all the same, randomly assign to any relative earner**

 **Data Errors/Noise**
 In the future, we will add a noise function designed to replicate